-2-1-501.
+- 2-1-501.
+Scope of Visit.
+The scope of a visit will depend on the location, operation, size, and program offerings of the institution.
+All non-main campuses are subject to evaluation, either in conjunction with the main campus or separately. - 2-1-502.
 Functions.
-The functions of the evaluation team are to verify information in the institution's self-study and to report all facts observed during the visit as to how the institution is accomplishing its stated mission, or failing to do so, in compliance with the criteria.
+The functions of the evaluation team are to verify information in the institution's self-study and to report all facts observed during the visit as to how the institution is accomplishing its stated mission, or failing to do so, in compliance with the criteria. - 2-1-503.

-2-1-502.
 Procedures.
 Institutions are provided in advance with a checklist of materials and documents that should be current and readily available for review by the team.
 Prior to the visit, institutions are required to update the self-study where significant changes have occurred since its submission to ACICS.